Call Now:

 How can I fix a leaking toilet tank?

-If your toilet tank is leaking, you may need to replace the fill valve or install a new flush valve.
-Both of these jobs can be done at home with the right tools and instructions, though don’t hesitate to call a professional plumber if you’re unsure.
+If your toilet tank leaks, you may need to replace the fill valve or install a new flush valve.
+Both jobs can be done at home with the right tools and instructions, though don’t hesitate to call a professional plumber if you’re unsure.

 Ashley Woolf